Mastering the Deep Research Process: Step-by-Step Guide [2025]

 - Seeks out primary sources and original data

-- Continues until achieving thorough understanding and identifying knowledge gaps
+- Continues until achieving a thorough understanding and identifying knowledge gaps

 Deep research is essential for academic work, professional analysis, investigative journalism, policy development, and any situation where accuracy and comprehensive understanding are critical.